LawrenceWoodman/configurator_tcl/README.md

     #   titles {{Title with the number 5 in it} {Five is 4 characters long}
     puts [parseConfig -keys $keys -expose $exposeCmds $script]

-If you wanted to be able to access commands from the master interpreter you can use the `-aliases` option:
+If you wanted to be able to access commands from the master interpreter you can use the `-masterCmds` option:

     proc sum {a b} {
       expr {$a + $b}